CMSP Tales & KLX 300D Upgrades

 I ran into a few folks who thought the e-online part was optional and found that they were not admitted to the class because they did not complete it before the 2-day class commencement.

-Apparently, reading skills among the general California population are at rather dire levels based on how many such specimen I ran into at the DMV who confessed they had not done this part because they did not read the email.
+Apparently, reading skills among the general California population are at rather dire levels based on how many such specimen I ran into at the DMV, who confessed they had not done this part because they did not bother to read the CMSP email.

-The current cost of this CMSP course is $425 and is held over various calendar spots they offer.
-Budget another $200 for the follow-on retest when you fail out of the 2-day by the way!
+The current cost of this CMSP course at NorCal Moto is $425 and is held over various calendar spots they offer.
+Budget another $200 for the follow-on retest when you fail out of the 2-day piece by the way!

-You need an A grade on this e-learning online class piece that you can do from any suitable computer that is armed with a html5 browser like Firefox.
+You need an A grade on this e-learning online class piece that you can do from any suitable computer that is armed with a html5 browser like Firefox by the way.

 As mentioned, you qualify for the 2-day range training on the specified Saturday and Sunday you paid for, only after you have successfully finished the online training course.

-You need to appear with all your paperwork and signed forms with your permits and license with Insurance etc. 15 minutes before the course gets underway.
+You need to appear with all your paperwork and signed forms with your permits and license with Insurance etc. 15 minutes before the course gets underway which is usually before first sparrows (before the sun comes up).

 Do take your course result printouts with you as there were cases where they argued with a few folks that it was not done but they had the printouts to prove contrary.

-They also check your boots, helmet and clothing attire when they check your paperwork, FYI so do not turn up in beach sandals or trainers on your feet because they will show you the exit from the facility pretty darn quick if you do.
+While the paperwork is checked they also check your boots, helmet and clothing attire, so do not turn up in beach sandals or trainers on your feet because they will show you the exit from the facility pretty darn quick if you do.

-The Pleasant Hill location is located in the overflow car park of the local Diablo Valley College on Golf Course drive.
+The Pleasant Hill CMSP NorCal Moto training location is located in the overflow car park of the local Diablo Valley College on Golf Course drive by the way.

-The weekend before my CMSP appointment, I went searching for it and only found a shipping container with a locked porta potty on the DVC overflow parking lot.
+The weekend before my CMSP appointment, I went searching for it and only found a blue unmarked shipping container with a chained closed porta potty on the DVC overflow parking lot.

-There are no signs indicating it is actually NorCal Moto training, so make sure to leave early and to arrive with plenty of time to spare.
+There are no signs indicating that is actually the NorCal Moto training facility but it is, so make sure to leave early and to arrive with plenty of time to spare.

-I concluded this was the spot from NorCal moto website photos in case you wonder how I concluded that piece.
+I concluded this container was the spot from NorCal moto website photos in case you wonder how I concluded that piece of the puzzle.

-As mentioned, the motorcycles utilized for this CMSP Jolly Jape consist of a combination of 150cc and 200cc single-cylinder Chinese bikes produced by a manufacturer called Lifan.
+As mentioned, the motorcycles utilized for this CMSP Jolly Jape consist of a combination of 150cc and 200cc single-cylinder Chinese bikes produced by a little known in the West manufacturer called Lifan.

-If I were to purchase one (should I ever get stoned on very powerful LSD), I would certainly move that item to a standard instrument cluster position, and the leather strap on the tank is plenty freaking ridiculous.
+If I were to purchase one (should I ever somehow get stoned on very powerful LSD), I would certainly move that item to a standard instrument cluster position, and that leather strap on the tank is plenty freaking ridiculous.

-What, the fuck, is that all about exactly?
+What, the feck, is that all about exactly?

 The Lifan KP 200's suspension isn't suitable for individuals over 200 pounds either, and it handles poorly, imitating a drunken pregnant warthog on inadequate tires right from the outset.